Published 20:44 IST, September 16th 2019

 Saudis blame Iran for previous attacks

-An investigation h been launched to find true attacker said Coalition spokesman Colonel Turki al-Malki. re were casualties in attacks, stated Aramco Chief Executive Amin Nasser.
+An investigation had been launched to find the true attacker said Coalition spokesman Colonel Turki al-Malki.
+There were no casualties in the attacks, stated Aramco Chief Executive Amin Nasser.

-While Saudi Arabia has yet to accuse anyone of current attacks, y have accused Iran for previous attacks.
-Saudi Arabia claims that Iran supplies arms to Houthis.
-Tehran has denied accusation.
+While Saudi Arabia has yet to accuse anyone of the current attacks, they have accused Iran for previous attacks.
+Saudi Arabia claims that Iran supplies arms to the Houthis.
+Tehran has denied the accusation.
 Yet Iran denies it.

 Advertisement